-Cloud Manager provides customers the self-service capability to install SSL certificates via the Cloud Manager UI.
-Cloud Manager uses a Platform TLS service to manage SSL certificates and private keys owned by customers and typically obtained from third party certification authorities for example, Let’s Encrypt.
+Cloud Manager provides you with self-service tools to install and manage SSL certificates in order to secure your site for your users.
+Cloud Manager uses a platform TLS service to manage SSL certificates and private keys owned by customers and obtained from third-party certification authorities such as Let’s Encrypt.

 AEM as a Cloud Service only supports secure

 OV and EV certificates provide users with extra, CA-validated information that can be used to decide if the owner of a website, sender of an email, or digital signatory of executable code or PDF documents is trustworthy.
 DV certificates do not allow such ownership verification.

 At any given time, Cloud Manager will allow a maximum of 50 SSL certificates to be installed.
 These can be associated with one or more environments across your program and also include any expired certificates.

 If you have reached the limit, review your certificates and consider:

 A user with the necessary permissions can use Cloud Manager to manage SSL certificates for a program.
 Please refer to the following documents for more details on using these features.